Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Let's get the mural back to its former glory.

-We were very lucky to have the voice of the Keith Haring Foundation
+We were very lucky to have the voice of the Keith Herring Foundation and Julia Gruen.

-Do you guys know much about the second coolest Keith, Keith Haring?
+Do you guys know much about the second?

 I don't actually.

-Seems to be having a bit of a resurgence.
+Seems to have a bit of a resurgence.

 I assumed he was a tote bag brand.

-Keith Haring was born on May the 4th 1958 in Redding, Pennsylvania.
+Keith Howing was born on May the 4th, 1958 in Reading, Pennsylvania.

-He began drawing at a young age with his father teaching him basic cartoon skills.
+He began drawing at a young age with his father teaching in basic cartoon skills and young

-And young Haring took further inspiration from Disney and Dr.
+Haring took further inspiration from Disney and Dr Seuss illustrations.

-and moved to New York City, where he enrolled in the School of Visual Arts all the
+and moved to New York City where he enrolled in the School of Visual Arts,

-while working on his own work having his first solo exhibition in Pittsburgh in
+all the while working on his own work having his first solar exhibition in Pittsburgh in 1978.

-1978.
-Was that an Ivy League school or they just cleverly marketed
+Was that an Ivy League school or they just cleverly marketed themselves by naming them.

-themselves by naming themselves Ivy?
-I also thought the same thing I think it is just the name.
+I also thought the same thing.
+I think it's just the name.

 Yeah.